4-H Photography Contest Judging

 Composition/Arrangement – Are the objects in the photo arranged in a meaningful, pleasing manner or are they haphazard?
 Did the photographer use the best angle or otherwise interesting perspective?

 Focus / Sharpness – Is the object of the photo in focus?
-If not in sharp focus, does it appear to be an intentional effect to enhance the image in some artistic way?
+If not in sharp focus, does it appear to be an intentional special effect to enhance the image artistically?

 Lighting – Did the photographer use proper lighting of the subject matter?
 Do any extremes of darkness or brightness lend to or detract from the image content?